OtherRealms/Shot-Manager-Guide/source/index.rst

 Place between an Output Generator and Shot Output Node.
 The Cryptomatte Insert will assume that any incoming Render layers have Cryptomatte sockets.

 * **Pass**, Choose between CryptoAsset, CryptoObject and CryptoMaterial passes.
-These options should be enabled in view Layer settings
+These options should be enabled in the view Layer's settings
 * **Matt ID**, A list of Asset, Material or Object names to isolate.
 * **Output**, The output socket to be used.
 Choose from Image (masked, full colour), Matte (Black and white mask), Pick (For colour based picking).